 3. Needing Alcohol to Get Through the Day

 A man struggling with alcohol addiction may not be able to go a day without drinking.
 He might drink each day after work and start early on the weekends.
 In extreme cases, he might also need to start the day with a drink to prevent shakiness or feeling ill.
-These feelings are the onset of alcohol withdrawal, which can result in symptoms such as:
+These feelings are the onset of alcohol withdrawal, which can also cause:

 - Anxiety or depression